AndyEveritt/SqlAlchemyTools/README.md

-# SqlAlchemy_Utils
+# SqlAlchemy-Tools
-SqlAlchemy_Utils is a tool that provides similar functionality to Flask_SqlAlchemy without being dependant on Flask.
+SqlAlchemy_Tools is a tool that provides similar functionality to Flask_SqlAlchemy without being dependant on Flask.

 # Installation
-Install SqlAlchemy_Utils with pip:
+Install SqlAlchemy-Tools with pip:
 ```
-pip install sqlalchemy_utils
+pip install sqlalchemy-tools
 ```

 # Features